CODDDE/ember-cli-apiblueprint/README.md

 ## Installation

 The project is shipped as an ember-cli addon, thus an ember-cli project is required in order to use this addon.
-If you are new to ember-cli we suggest you to breafily read its (guide)[http://ember-cli.com] but ember-related information is not needed to work with api-blueprints.
+If you are new to ember-cli we, suggest you to breafily read its (guide)[http://ember-cli.com] but ember related information is not needed to work with api-blueprints.
 To create a new project:

 1. Install ember-cli globally: `npm install -g ember-cli`